-I love my phone (iPhone X) and I love my laptop (MacBook Pro 13″).
-But their aim is to enhance my productivity and not to detract from it.
-As apps, tech, and the way we communicate have evolved over the last 5 years, have we (or have I) evolved to handle them?
+I love my phone (iPhone X), and I love my laptop (MacBook Pro 13″).
+But they aim to enhance my productivity and not detract from it.
+As apps, tech, and how we communicate have evolved over the last five years, have we (or have I) evolved to handle them?

 Yes, I am someone who has been listening to my husband recount his day at work whilst at the same time reading a FOAM post and only half concentrating on each.
 It’s not ideal relationship-building.

-And consequently I’ve made some changes to ensure that my time on tech is meaningful.
-It’s not that our phones are bad, or that technology is a distraction.
-It’s that we need to learn how to ensure that we use technology as we want to – so we are in charge of it rather than the other way round.
+And consequently, I’ve made some changes to ensure that my time on tech is meaningful.
+It’s not that our phones are bad or that technology is a distraction.
+We need to learn how to ensure that we use technology as we want to – so we are in charge of it rather than the other way around.

-Nir Eyal’s new book Indistractable identifies, rightly, that it’s fine to want time in your day to browse social media, but the problem lies when you’re trying to write an article, or do a piece of work, and a notification means that you flick away to your email, or you suddenly find yourself in the middle of a twitter debate.
-The key is how to ensure that your time on social media (or your email, or playing games) is when it’s supposed to be, and doesn’t happen as a distraction from your main task.
+Nir Eyal’s new book Indistractable identifies, rightly, that it’s fine to want time in your day to browse social media.
+Still, the problem lies when you’re trying to write an article or do a piece of work, and a notification means that you flick away to your email or suddenly find yourself in the middle of a Twitter debate.
+The key is how to ensure that your time on social media (or your email or playing games) is when it’s supposed to be and doesn’t happen as a distraction from your main task.

-I’ve made some key changes to how I use my devices, and I’d love to hear yours…
+I’ve made key changes to how I use my devices, and I’d love to hear yours…

-When I am doing work at my desktop, I have minimised the risk of interruptions and distractions.
-Distractions are different for each person – for some it’s browsing through news articles, for others it’s reading blog posts.
+When doing work on my desktop, I have minimised the risk of interruptions and distractions.
+Distractions differ for each person – for some, it’s browsing through news articles.
+For others, it’s reading blog posts.
 For me, it’s email and social media distractions.

 My email inbox management is second to none.
-I have had Inbox Zero up and running for several years, and it has greatly improved my productivity.
-But that also means that I read emails that come in all the time, and most of the emails are not that interesting.
+I have had Inbox Zero up and running for several years, which has greatly improved my productivity.
+But that also means that I read emails that come in all the time, and most emails are not that interesting.
 Around 40% of my daily emails are things that are personal to me or need me to think about and input via a reply.
-The remaining 60% are newsletters, group emails, various work IT alerts.
-These are not things that I can unsubscribe from (and I do operate a ‘furiously unsubscribe‘ policy where I can) because I do need to glance at them and sometimes they have content that needs more input from me.
+The remaining 60% are newsletters, group emails, and work IT alerts.
+These are not things I can unsubscribe from (and I operate a ‘furiously unsubscribe’ policy where I can) because I need to glance at them, and sometimes they have content that needs more input from me.
 And it only takes a second for me to glance and delete if needed.
-However, I have realised that the act of switching to my email, even just to glance at it, is worth far more than a second.
+However, I have realised that switching to my email, even just to glance at it, is worth far more than a second.
 My attention on the task I was doing breaks, and it then takes time for me to get back into the flow of my work (and that’s assuming I don’t get distracted by anything else in the meantime).

 SaneBox (and I’m sure there are other similar apps) has changed my email inbox management.
 It redirects my emails automatically into folders, and I can train it to work better over time.
-Those group emails or newsletters I mentioned, automatically go into my SaneNews folder, the emails that I usually don’t need to reply to immediately go into my SaneLater folder, and the ones that I will likely never read go into my SaneBlackHole folder.
+Those group emails or newsletters I mentioned automatically go into my SaneNews folder, the emails that I usually don’t need to reply to go into my SaneLater folder immediately, and those that I will likely never read go into my SaneBlackHole folder.
 All this happens without me doing anything at all.
-These folder don’t have notifications, they don’t tell me how many items are in them, and if I want to check them I go into the folder and read what’s there.
-This means that my actual inbox is now only showing me the interesting things that I want to see and need to reply to.
-It has plenty of other customisable features – it keeps track of who hasn’t replied to me via the SaneNoReplies folder (which helps me as previously I just sent emails then deleted them and left it up to the recipient); I can set reminders for myself (for example I’ve been asked to do some local teaching but I don’t have my rota yet – I can send an email to [email protected] and that teaching email will reappear in my inbox on 14th November) which means I don’t need to add unnecessary tasks to my todo list.
+These folders don’t have notifications, they don’t tell me how many items are in them, and if I want to check them, I go into the folder and read what’s there.
+This means that my inbox is now only showing me the interesting things I want to see and reply to.
+It has plenty of other customisable features – it keeps track of who hasn’t replied to me via the SaneNoReplies folder (which helps me as previously I just sent emails then deleted them and left it up to the recipient); I can set reminders for myself (for example I’ve been asked to do some local teaching but I don’t have my rota yet – I can send an email to email@example.com and that teaching email will reappear in my inbox on 14th November) which means I don’t need to add unnecessary tasks to my todo list.

-Nir Eyal suggests Timeboxing for your day – essentially where you set out a schedule with blocks of time, which can include time for playing whatever computer game you like, time for reading news sites, time for browsing TikTok (my new guilty pleasure thanks to my tween).
-I don’t Timebox as I prefer to be more flexible, but when I sit down to a task I do set a specific timeframe that I’m going to work on it for and will resist being distracted until the end of that.
+Nir Eyal suggests Timeboxing for your day – essentially where you set out a schedule with blocks of time, which can include time for playing whatever computer game you like, time for reading news sites, time for browsing TikTok (my new guilty pleasure, thanks to my tween).
+I don’t Timebox as I prefer to be more flexible, but when I sit down to a task, I set a specific timeframe that I will work on it and will resist being distracted until the end of that.

 Meaningful mobile phone use

-My phone is my best tech friend and worth every pound I paid for it.
+My phone is my best tech friend and worth every pound I paid.
 But it has been a minefield of distractions.
 I’ve made the following changes:

-I’ve changed my home screen to include only the apps I actually need immediately (previously I had all my social media apps on the home screen, and TV viewing apps, and the numerous school apps).
+I’ve changed my home screen to include only the apps I need immediately (previously, I had all my social media apps on the home screen, and TV viewing apps, and the numerous school apps).

 I’ve deleted 80% of the apps I had to clear the clutter.